hello4r1end/Decentralized-Voting-System-With-Dapp/README.md

 This project is a decentralized voting system built using blockchain technology.
 It allows users to vote securely and transparently using a smart contract deployed on the Ethereum blockchain.
 The system ensures that votes are immutable and verifiable by leveraging the security features of blockchain technology.

-# Table of Contents
-# Introduction
-# Features
-# Technologies Used
-# Setup and Installation
-# Usage
-# Smart Contract
-# imitations and Future Work

 # Introduction